Barney (franchise): Barney's Great Adventure

 The first feature-length film, Barney's Great Adventure, follows Barney, along with three young children named Cody, Abby, and Marcella (played by Kyla Pratt), as they discover a magical egg in a barn.
 After learning that the egg is a dream maker, Barney and the gang must return the egg to the barn before it hatches.
 The film was written by Stephen White, directed by Steve Gomer, and produced by Sheryl Leach and Lyrick Studios.
 It was released by PolyGram Filmed Entertainment on March 27, 1998, at Radio City Music Hall in New York, USA, and worldwide on April 3, 1998, in North America at the height of Barney's popularity.
 The film was shot in Quebec, CA. The film received negative reviews from critics and was a box-office bomb, grossing $12 million against a budget of $15 million.
 This was the third and last film to be produced by Lyrick Studios before it was acquired by and folded into HIT Entertainment on June 6, 2001.
 It is also the only theatrical Barney film (several years until production for the second film), as all other Barney films were direct-to-video productions.

-Second Barney film
+Untitled second Barney film

-On October 18, 2019, Mattel Films announced that a second Barney film was to be produced.
+On October 18, 2019, Mattel Studios announced that a second Barney film was to be produced.
 On July 2, 2023, it was announced that the Barney film from Academy Award winner Daniel Kaluuya, through his production company 59%, would be aimed at adults and discuss the presumed disenchantment within the Millennial generation.
 An executive from Mattel said the adaptation would be "surrealistic" and similar to Adaptation and Being John Malkovich.
 On February 25, 2025, it was announced that Ayo Edebiri was in talks to star in and write the film for A24.